 Here, tropical foliage swoops down to white-to-toffee coloured sandy beaches in turn battered by the huge waves of Atlantic surf.
 The drive into the city gives a fleeting glimpse of the docks and commercial centre as you head towards the magnificent stretch of sand at Copacabana; your hotel is a couple of blocks inland from the beach.

-Today offers a guided excursion to Corcovado mountain.
-You board a steep rack-and-pinion railway which glides up through tropical Tijuca National Park, the largest urban forest in the world dripping with fruit and flowers, to reach the summit of Corcovado.
+Today there is a tour to familiarise yourself with this most iconic of cities.
+As part of this, you'll board a steep rack-and-pinion railway which glides up through tropical Tijuca National Park, the largest urban forest in the world dripping with fruit and flowers, to reach the summit of Corcovado Mountain.
 Here the famous 40m art deco Christ the Redeemer statue soars above the city, arms outspread benevolently.
-On a clear day the views over the city and out across the ocean and outlying islands are stupendous.
+On a clear day, the views over the city and out across the ocean and outlying islands are stupendous.

 Today we bid farewell Rio where you will be transferred from your hotel to the airport in time for your international departure fight.

 |05 Dec 2019 - 19 Dec 2019||$5434 AUD pp||Contact us|